projectcalico/calico/master/reference/cni-plugin/configuration.md

 You can also request a specific IP address through [Kubernetes annotations](https://kubernetes.io/docs/user-guide/annotations/) with Calico IPAM.
 There are two annotations to request a specific IP address:

 - `cni.projectcalico.org/ipAddrs`: A list of IPv4 and/or IPv6 addresses to assign to the Pod.
-The requested IP addresses will be assigned from Calico IPAM and must exist within a configured IP Pool.
+The requested IP addresses will be assigned from Calico IPAM and must exist within a configured IP pool.

   Example: